mihail911/mihail911.github.io/src/pages/articles/2022-27-02---MLOps-Is-A-Shitshow/index.md

 These companies stand to get their first wins with ML and generally have pretty [low-hanging fruit](https://eugeneyan.com/writing/real-time-recommendations/#how-to-design-and-implement-an-mvp) to get those wins.
 They don't even necessarily require these super advanced sub-millisecond latency hyper-real-time pieces of infrastructure to start levelling up their machine learning.

 I believe that one of the big challenges for MLOps over the next 10 years will be helping to onboard these classes of businesses.

-This will require building friendly tools catered to ML-scarce engineering teams, improving internal infrastructure that isn't yet ready for advanced data work, as getting cultural buy-in from key business stakeholders.
+This will require building friendly tools catered to ML-scarce engineering teams, improving internal infrastructure that isn't yet ready for advanced data work, and getting cultural buy-in from key business stakeholders.

 ## What MLOps Can Learn From DevOps Over the Years

-To help us contextualize where we are in the MLOps progression and where we are going, I believe it is useful to consider the analogy of the DevOps movement.
+To help us contextualize where we are in the MLOps progression and where we are going, it is useful to consider the analogy of the DevOps movement.

-The adoption of DevOps practices in enterprises has been a multi-decade-long transformation.
+The adoption of DevOps practices in enterprises has been a multidecade-long transformation.
 For a long time prior to the introduction of DevOps, software engineering and IT (or Ops) teams operated as functionally separate entities.
 This siloed organization incurred massive inefficiencies in product releases and updates.

 Google was among the first organizations to recognize this inefficiency, introducing the role of a site reliability engineer in 2003 to help bridge the gap between developers and ops people.